Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are very strong, making the correct answer quite clear.
-The misinformed clues offer some mild distraction, and the fake clues effectively misdirect to the other options.
-This combination creates a moderate level of difficulty, where a player needs to carefully distinguish the specific plot points.
+**Reasoning:** The informed clues are very strong, making the correct answer clear if understood.
+However, the misinformed clues are general enough that a player might overthink them, and the fake clues are highly specific to the incorrect options, creating a balanced challenge.

 ---